kabisa/theguild.nl/draft/real-world-phoenix-lets-deploy-using-kubernetes.md

 helm install traefik --values traefik-values.yml stable/traefik
 ```

-After Traefik is installed we have enough running to be able to deploy our stuff
+After Traefik is installed we have enough running to be able to deploy our application
 to the cluster.
 We are going to use gitlab-ci to deploy so we'll need to
 install a gitlab-runner in our cluster first so we can use that in our project.